Section 8.100 - Standards & Specifications

 8.130 CURB AND GUTTER

 Sidewalk width should be established using the Design Process found in Article 5 of the Zoning Ordinance and in accordance with the Engineering Standards and Procedures Manual (ESAPM) or thoroughfare design process.
 In all cases, a minimum of a five (5) foot wide sidewalk is required on both sides of new or existing collector streets, on both sides of local streets except lanes, alleys, and on the developed side of Residential Local Streets with Greenway/Belt.
 Installation of sidewalks is the responsibility of the developer.
-However, to reduce impervious cover and promote LID, sidewalks on one side of Town Streets may be waived by the town in the Rural Zoning District.
+However, to reduce impervious cover and promote Low Impact Development, sidewalks on one side of Town Streets may be waived by the Town in the Rural Zoning District.

 Sidewalks are required on both sides of new or existing arterial streets with installation by developer to meet the pedestrian access requirements of the development.
-Sidewalk construction may be waived by the Town Board when accessibility by pedestrians does not now exist and is not expected to exist in the future.
+Sidewalk construction may be waived when accessibility by pedestrians does not now exist and is not expected to exist in the future.
 Conservation Subdivisions are exempt from the requirement to construct or escrow funds for sidewalks or alternative pedestrian paths along existing arterials

 8.150 STREET TREES